evasquezg97/AngularLab2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.

+# IMPORTANT

+The API has a limit of 25 request daily per token.
+If the message API error is displayed on the first tries, please use a VPN.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.